FarmBot/farmbot_os/docs/ENVIRONMENT.md

 We Produce signed releases in PROD environment. export `PRIV_KEY_FILE` to be the private key file.

 ## IO debugger
-If you want more verbose logs you can export `DEBUG_LOGGER`.
+If you want more verbose logs you can export `DEBUG_LOG`.
 This will cause (a lot of) messages to be displayed on the current tty.

 ## Mix Environment